AjinkyaK7737/The_Spark_Foundation_Task/README.md

 5.What will be predicted score if a student studies for 9.25 hrs/ day?

 # Task-2 : Prediction using Unsupervised ML (Level - Beginner)
-Please click on the images on right side to view my solution.

-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+1.From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

-Use R or Python or perform this task.
+2.Use R or Python or perform this task.

-Data can be found at https://bit.ly/3cGyP8j
+3.Data can be found at https://bit.ly/3cGyP8j

 # Task-3 : Perform 'Exploratory Data Analysis' .

-By using 'SampleSuperstore' perform 'Exploratory Data Analysis' .
+1.By using 'SampleSuperstore' dataset perform 'Exploratory Data Analysis' .

-As a business manager,try to find out the weak areas where you can work to make profit.
+2.As a business manager,try to find out the weak areas where you can work to make profit.

-What all business problems you can derive by exploring the data?
+3.What all business problems you can derive by exploring the data?

-Use Tableau as a data visualization tool .
+4.Use Tableau as a data visualization tool .

 # Task-6 : Prediction using Decision Tree Algorithm(Level - Intermediate)
-Please click on the images on right side to view my solution.

 1.For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.